• Skip to main content

 Then, when you get on the plane, plan on having one new game to open every hour at least (or half hour, if you can manage it).

-He LOVED ThinkFun Rush Hour Jr. This is my number one game recommendation for kids.
+He LOVED ThinkFun Rush Hour Jr. (ages 5 and up; the original Rush Hour is ages 8 and up) This is my number one game recommendation for kids.
 It comes in a handy travel pouch and includes 40 puzzle cards for extended play.
 Surprising my son with a few new travel games always goes over very well.

 Magnetic Sudoku (pictured in top photo).
 My son adores sudoku and this magnetic game is much lighter than toting around a big book of puzzles.
 I like that the 40 puzzles can be recycled over and over for different people.
 No need to erase!!